History of Antarctica: Discovery of the South Shetland Islands (1819)

 In October 1819, Smith revisited the South Shetlands, landing on King George Island on 16 October and claimed the new territories for Britain.
-On 24 November, Williams was back at Valparaiso from Monte Video.
+On 24 November, Williams was back at Valparaíso from Monte Video.
 At the beginning of the following year, 1820, the Royal Navy chartered Williams and dispatched with her with Lieutenant Edward Bransfield on board to survey the newly discovered islands and formally claim them for Great Britain, because Smith was a civilian and his October declaration had no legal force.

 Before Bransfield's expedition reached its destination, sealer and Smith's navigator from the previous expedition, Joseph Herring, landed on Rugged Island.
 The second confirmed ship present in the South Shetlands at this time was the American Hersilia.
 The Americans learned of the new land from the crew of the Espirito Santo, Joseph Herring's ship, that they met on the Falklands.

 San Telmo

 On September 2, 1819, the Spanish ship San Telmo was lost in a storm in the Drake Passage.
 There were 644 people on board, including soldiers who were supposed to support Spanish forces in Peru.
 There is speculation that the ship may have sunk near the South Shetland Islands, and even left survivors there.
 On the Half Moon Beach next to the Doctor Guillermo Mann Base stands a plaque commemorating the sinking of the San Telmo.

 It is believed that William Smith found the remains of San Telmo on Livingston Island, but Smith himself never mentioned it and the information is second-hand.
 There is also uncertainty about where the wreck was actually discovered.
 Smith landed on Livingston Island only during his fifth voyage to the archipelago, after the expedition commanded by Bransfield.
 One possible explanation for this discrepancy is that Smith named a bay on King George Island 'Shirreff Bay,' but on a subsequent expedition, Bransfield did not confirm this name in the official records, as he had already named a location 'Cape Shirreff' on Livingston Island.
 There are doubts as to whether the modest remains were related to San Telmo.
 During the first season at the turn of 1820 and 1821, four sealing ships were wrecked on the islands.